zeroeth/daerb/README.md

 The magiccardinfo scraper has 3 segments so far.

-* download_all_pages.rb: downloads all the sets from the US section.
+* download_all_pages.rb: Downloads all the sets from the US section.
+Run this just once, and you get a local copy to work with.
-* image_downloader.rb: parses through those set pages to retrieve images
+* image_downloader.rb: Parse through local set pages to retrieve images
-* set_page.rb: parse a set page for all its cards.
+* gather_all_cards.rb: Parse through local set pages for all cards and turn them into an array

 The gatherer scraper worked off a large html file that there's no way to download anymore.